vuer13/nhl-player-predictor/README.md

 - MAE: 0.0918
 - MSE: 0.0150

 Both models performed similarly, with the GRU model outperforming the LSTM model slightly.
-These two models outperformed the XGBoost model when predicting the games played percentage, but not the other two categories.
+These two models outperformed the XGBoost model when predicting the games played percentage (scoring a higher R²), but not in the other two categories.
 The overall model scored a lower R² score compared to the XGBoost model but scored similar MSE scores.
+The XGBoost model performed better overall, considering consistency and interpretability.

 # Next Step
 - Creating a frontend for the statistics predicted